 The festival again takes over Jodrell Bank this July with a unique mix of music, science and culture

-bluedot has announced that Björk, Groove Armada, Metronomy and astronaut Tim Peake will headline its fifth instalment.
+bluedot has announced that Björk, Groove Armada, Metronomy, astronaut Tim Peake and science writer Ann Druyan will headline its fifth instalment.
 The festival will return to Cheshire’s iconic Jodrell Bank this summer: bringing its unique blend of music, science and culture to the observatory from 23rd to 26th July.